acuto/quantum-dev/readme.md

 ```

 ---
-> **Note**: Being Windows the most common platform for enterprise workstations, all included shell scripts are formatted as PowerShell files (``.ps1``).
-In order to execute scripts in a macOS or Linux environment, it is sufficient to rename them as Bash or Zsh files (``.sh``) &mdash; the used syntax being invariant.
-If using a Windows platform, it is strongly advised to use PowerShell as the terminal.
----
 > **Note**: Docker Desktop relies on a Linux Virtual Machine on Windows and Mac hosts.
 The size of the VM tends to grow in size with time &mdash; due a faulty estimation of free disk blocks in the Docker/Linux system.
-If getting low in disk free space, issue a "Reset to factory defaults" on the ``Troubleshoot`` panel in the Docker Desktop application.
+If getting low in disk free space (and in general to restart with a clean Docker environment) periodically issue a "``Clean/Purge data``" on the ``Troubleshoot`` panel in the Docker Desktop application.
 Also manually deleting the Virtual Disk file when Docker Desktop is not running is considered to be safe &mdash; an empty Virtual Disk is automatically recreated upon Docker Desktop next startup.
 The location of the Virtual Disk (e.g. ``C:\ProgramData\DockerDesktop\vm-data`` on Windows) can be taken from the ``Settings/Resources`` panel in the Docker Desktop application.
 Consider that all containers and images will be lost as a result of that operation &mdash; but remember that containers are meant to be volatile by design!
 If you cannot rely on a local Docker Registry, in order to avoid massive data download when rebuilding images, consider saving your built images (see below "_Saving and loading Docker images_").
 ---

 ## All-In-One setup